 Lou Feldstein is the CEO and Founder of Dynamic Change Solutions and organizational enhancement and change management firm specializing in non profits and faith based organizations.
-For the past ten years he has also served as the rabbi of Congregation B’nai Israel in Fayetteville, GA.
+For over ten years he served as the rabbi of Congregation B’nai Israel in Fayetteville, GA.
 He received his smicha from the Hebrew Union College in 1987.

 Allan Lehmann is Associate Dean of Hebrew College Rabbinical School, Newton, Massachusetts, and Co-Director of its Bet Midrash.
 Past-president of the Massachusetts Board of Rabbis, he previously served as Jewish Chaplain and Hillel Director at Brandeis University and as rabbi of Congregation B’nai Israel, Gainesville, Florida.
 He received rabbinic ordination from the Reconstructionist Rabbinical College and has trained as a Jewish spiritual director.

-Eliot Pearlson has served as the spiritual leader of Temple Menorah in Miami for the last 25 years.
+Eliot Pearlson has served as the spiritual leader of Temple Menorah in Miami for over 30 years.
 He pursued rabbinic studies at The Talmudic University of South Florida, Yeshiva University, Tomchei Tmimim Lubavitch in Brooklyn and Yeshivat Hatfutzot in Jerusalem.
 He also holds undergraduate and graduate degrees in biochemistry, a Masters in Rabbinic Literature and a Doctor of Ministry.
-Rabbi Pearlson is a member of the Union of Traditional Rabbis-Morasha, past president of The Greater Miami Rabbinical Association, and is the Regional President of “Amcha – The Coalition for Jewish Concerns” and currently is Secretary-Vice President of the North American Boards of Rabbis.
+Rabbi Pearlson is a member of the Union of Traditional Rabbis – Morasha, past president of The Greater Miami Rabbinical Association, and is the Regional President of “Amcha” – The Coalition for Jewish Concerns, and is currently Secretary-Vice President of the North American Boards of Rabbis.

 Julie S. Schwartz was ordained by the Hebrew Union College-Jewish Institute of Religion, Cincinnati, in June 1986.
 She became the first woman rabbi to serve as a chaplain in the United States military and served at the Naval Hospital in Oakland, California.
 Rabbi Schwartz is a board certified chaplain through the National Association of Jewish Chaplains and is a certified supervisor of Clinical Pastoral Education.
 After serving as the senior rabbi at Temple Emanu-El in Atlanta, she returned to Cincinnati and the Hebrew Union College campus.
 She holds the post of Adjunct Associate Professor of Human Relations and supervises the programs in Clinical Pastoral Education as well as teaching courses in related content.

-Mark Zimmerman is the rabbi of Congregation Beth Shalom in Atlanta, Georgia, which he has served for the last 25 years.
-He is past president of the Rabbinical Assembly, SE Region, and of the Atlanta Rabbinical Association.
+Mark Zimmerman is senior rabbi of Congregation Beth Shalom in Atlanta, Georgia, where he has served for over 30 years.
+He is past president of the Rabbinical Assembly SE Region, and of the Atlanta Rabbinical Association.
 Mark has produced two widely utilized websites: www.sidduraudio.com and www.haftorahaudio.com to help the Jewish community become more proficient with the Hebrew liturgy and haftarot.
-He is also a member of the AIPAC National Council, and serves as police chaplain for the Dunwoody, GA and Alpharetta, GA police departments.
-Rabbi Zimmerman currently manages and publishes “The American Rabbi” online rabbinic journal.
+He is also a member of the AIPAC National Council, and serves as chaplain for the Dunwoody, GA police department.
+Rabbi Zimmerman currently manages and publishes “The American Rabbi” web journal.